Sum Rule Type

 Create a Sum Rule

-- Select theSumrule type, the table to which it applies, and clickCreate Rule.
+- Select theSumrule type, the entity to which it applies, and then clickCreate Rule.

 - Specify equals as "=" or "==".